 - Succession and unlimited lifespan – The lifespan of a company is not limited to the lifespan or working life of its owners.
 This enables family-owned companies to be passed on from generation to generation without having to create lots of paperwork transferring the individual assets or obligations of the business to the next generation.
 Consequently, there is no costly or fatal disruption to the business if something happens to the owner.

 - Low rates of Corporation Tax – Corporation Tax in the UK is 19%, whereas Personal Tax is 45%.
+Furthermore, in the first post Covid budget, the Chancellor has announced that the current rate of Corporation tax will remain at 19% until 1st April 2023 and thereafter will apply only to profits of £50,000 or less.
+The main rate will increase to 25% on profits over £250,000.
+There will be a marginal rate between the two limits.
+It should be noted that 25% is still the lowest rate of tax amongst all the developed nations.
 If a business wants to retain profits in order to finance growth, it is clearly easier to do so by paying less tax.

 Limited companies are used by contractors and freelancers as PSCs: